noahwill/datascience/CleaningCaseStudy/README.md

 1  52.72
 ```

-Here, I found out that the first column, "Life expectancy," contains all of the country names included in the data set. **_In my data cleaning process, I will have to change the name of the first column to "Country Names" to accurately show what data is given in it._** Next, I printed basic descriptive statistics that may have been useful in the data cleaning process.
+Here, I found out that the first column, "Life expectancy," contains all of the country names included in the data set.
+Next, I printed basic descriptive statistics that may have been useful in the data cleaning process.

 ```python
 >>> print(data.describe())